All Episodes

 Hey, Mark Stein in Farush.

-He's filed a lawsuit against the hygienic intangible property holding company.
+He's filed a lawsuit against the Hygienic Intangible Property Holding Company.

 That is a great name, by the way.

-I've no idea what they do, but I know when I have intangible intangible property, I always like it to be hygienic.
+I have no idea what they do, but I know when I have intangible property, I always like it to be hygienic because even though you can't touch it, you still want it to be clean.

-Um Harry Reid has filed a lawsuit against the hygienic intangible property holding company in Clark County District Court in Nevada uh for this exercise band that just suddenly went bananas and attacked him, and uh he's uh he's lost vision in his right eye.
+Harry Reid has filed a lawsuit against the Hygienic Intangible Property Holding Company in Clark County District Court in Nevada for this exercise band that just suddenly went bananas and attacked him.

-Uh you know, it's the same thing, suing the exercise band.
+You know, it's the same thing, suing the exercise band.

-But I do think we could do with exercise band control.
+The exercise band attacked him, but I do think we could do with exercise band control.

 And I don't know why we don't actually have more exercise band control.